Chronic pain: Medication decisions

 Benefits and risks.
 COX-1 enzymes help protect the lining of your stomach.
 NSAIDs, which block COX-1, can cause side effects such as stomach pain and bleeding.
 COX-2 inhibitors, on the other hand, help keep the stomach protected by acting only on COX-2 enzymes, allowing COX-1 to function normally.

 Although the risk of stomach bleeding is generally lower if you take a COX-2 inhibitor instead of an NSAID, bleeding can still occur, especially at higher doses.
-These medications may cause side effects, such as headache and dizziness, and can lead to kidney problems, fluid retention and high blood pressure.
+These medications may cause side effects, such as headaches and dizziness, and can lead to kidney problems, fluid retention and high blood pressure.

 - Bottom line.
 Older adults may be at higher risk of common COX-2 side effects compared with younger adults.
 If these medications help you manage chronic pain, aim to take the lowest effective dose for the shortest time possible, and follow up closely with your doctor.

 Some medications commonly prescribed to manage depression and prevent epileptic seizures have also been found to help relieve chronic pain, including back pain, fibromyalgia and diabetes-related nerve pain (diabetic neuropathy).
 Because chronic pain often worsens depression, antidepressants may doubly benefit pain and mood symptoms.

 Generic (brand) names.
 Tricyclic antidepressants used in the treatment of chronic pain include amitriptyline and nortriptyline (Pamelor).

 Serotonin and norepinephrine reuptake inhibitors (SNRIs) that may be prescribed to relieve chronic pain include duloxetine (Cymbalta), venlafaxine (Effexor XR, Pristiq) and milnacipran (Fetzima, Savella).